FLY FISHING SPECIALTIES

 Known as the "Jewel of Sacramento," the lower American River stretches from the basin of Nimbus Dam to the Sacramento River.
 Although it runs directly through the busy metropolitan area of Sacramento, the American can be surprising with its year-round availability of gamefish and public access.
 As seasons change in the Central Valley, so does the river.
 The opportunity to catch steelhead, striped bass (Stripers), salmon, and shad all become available at some point.

-(Updated 3/3/14) (Updated 2/15/14) The flows are very low, but the river remains fishable.
+(Updated 4/1/14) The flows are very low at 500 cfs, but the river remains very fishable.
 We have seen fish taken on dead drifted alevin patterns.
-Pair that up with an olive caddis like Anderson’s Bird of Prey, and you should be good!
-The Upper river, above Ancil Hoffman, is closed until April 30th.
+Pair that up with an olive caddis like Anderson’s Bird of Prey!
+The Upper river is closed due to low flows from the Dam to Ancil Hoffman Golf Course powerlines.

 The American River is the second largest tributary of the Sacramento River with flows ranging between 1,000 and 10,000 cfs.